A simple GSC loader for CoD Black Ops 1

 The first 4 bytes seems to represent our inflated (decompressed) data size of 0xC6 and the second value seems to represent the size of the file - 8 bytes or the size of our compressed data which is 0x9A.

-These values seem to be stored in little endian format with the 4 byte integers ordered as LSB.
+These values seem to be stored in little-endian format with the 4 byte integers ordered as LSB.

 Great we now have enough information to load a plaintext GSC script, compress it and load it as an asset using DB_LinkXAssetEntry.
 It’s pretty cool that it is this straightforward to decompress GSC scripts as it gives insight into how the game modes/logic were implemented and plenty of ideas for mods of course!